-- 1. Address situations where cases don't fall neatly into NRAP 17(a) or (b).
-Outcome: This would be better addressed in the Routing Statement (NRAP 28 - Subcommittee).
-It might make sense to include language in the Routing Statement (NRAP 28 subcommittee).
+1. Address situations where cases don't fall neatly into NRAP 17(a) or (b).
+Outcome: This would be better addressed in the Routing Statement (NRAP 28 subcommittee).
 It might make sense to include language in the Routing Statement where the parties state whether their case is presumptively assigned, retained, or not presumptively assigned to either court.
 Ms. Westbrook's subcommittee offered to assist with a sentence or clause of guidance.
+2. Formalize criteria and procedure for seeking en banc Supreme Court review in the first instance.